stevencohn/OneMore/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project - Please create a separate issue for each request
+about: Suggest an idea for this project - PLEASE create a separate issue for each request
 title: ''
 labels: ''